Sudharsan1406/Project-2/README.md

 ### Business Use Cases
-● Nutrition Risk Monitoring: Identify countries with extremely high obesity or malnutrition levels, flagging them for public health intervention.
-● Demographic Disparity Analysis: Understand how gender and age groups contribute differently to obesity and malnutrition statistics.
+● Nutrition Risk Monitoring: Identify countries with extremely high obesity or malnutrition levels, flagging them for public health intervention. '\n' ● Demographic Disparity Analysis: Understand how gender and age groups contribute differently to obesity and malnutrition statistics.
 ● Data-Driven Policy Planning: Help policymakers prioritize regions for funding and